What Are Scrum and Agile?

 - More joy (who wouldn't want that!)

-- Complex Domain -- where things are more unpredictable than they are predictable.
-Scrum is particularly well-suited for this domain.
+- Complex Domain.
+Things are more unpredictable than they are predictable.
+Scrum is particularly well-suited for complex domains.

-- Complicated Domain -- where there might be multiple correct answers, and expert diagnosis can figure it out.
-Scrum can certainly work in these environments, but there might be expert-level approaches that are better tuned to the needs.
+- Complicated Domain.
+There might be multiple correct answers, and expert diagnosis can figure it out.
+Scrum can certainly work in a complicated environments, but there might be expert-level approaches that are better tuned to the needs.

-- Simple Domain -- where cause and effect is obvious to everyone.
+- Simple Domain.
+Cause and effect is obvious to everyone.
 Although Scrum could be used here, this is really a domain better suited to a well-defined process (perhaps something like waterfall).

-- Chaotic Domain -- where we are in a crisis and need an immediate rapid response to re-establish some order.
+- Chaotic Domain.
+We are in a crisis and need an immediate rapid response to re-establish some order.
 Scrum is not the best solution here.

-- Disorder -- where we don't know which of the other domains we are in.
-We don't try to apply Scrum in this domain, we are trying to get out of this domain as fast as we can.
+- Disorder.
+We don't know which of the other domains we are in.
+Don't try to apply Scrum in this domain; instead, get out of this domain as fast as you can.